Refractive Lens Exchange

-As we age, the natural crystalline lens inside the eye loses its ability to focus on close objects resulting in a condition called presbyopia.
-If this cannot be corrected with laser vision correction, then the natural lens can be replaced with an Advanced Technology Lens to help see clearer and reduce the need to wear glasses or contact lens.
-Once you have had refractive lens exchange, you will not develop a cataract later in life.
+As we age, the natural crystalline lens inside the eye loses its ability to focus on close objects, resulting in a condition called presbyopia.
+If we cannot correct this with laser vision correction, then we can replace the natural lens with an Advanced Technology Lens.
+Meaning you will see clearer and reduce your need to wear glasses or contact lenses.

 What is the difference between RLE and cataract surgery?

 Refractive Lens Exchange (RLE) is identical to modern cataract surgery.
 Both operations involve replacing the natural lens with a synthetic lens implanted through a tiny incision in the eye.

 The only difference is that cataract surgery is performed mainly to correct blur or light scatter caused by a misty natural lens, whereas RLE is performed to reduce the dependence on glasses or contact lenses.

 What is the difference between RLE and LASIK?

 Both LASIK and RLE are types of refractive eye surgery.
 Meaning they are procedures to correct refractive errors.

 During RLE, our surgeon will make an incision to replace your lens with an artificial one.
 Whereas with LASIK, we create a flap and reshape your cornea with a laser to improve your vision.